Musings of an anthropologist.

 Shop a phantasmagoria of found artifacts, books, and poems spontaneously constructed in the heat of the moment.

-For those of you who don’t know me, I am a writer, an explorer, and an anthropologist with a background in folklore and archaeology.
-I created this space as a sort watering hole for us to explore, together, this wildly gorgeous and profoundly diverse world of myth, of lore.
-That means everything from the recipes that have inspired empires, to the legends and tales that continue to break hearts eons later.
+Professionally I am a researcher of comparative literature.
+An anthropologist with a background in literary studies surveying global traditions, especially those of East Asia, folklore, and archaeology.
+I created this space as a watering hole for us to explore, together, this wildly gorgeous and profoundly diverse world and the various ways in which we experience life.
+From the lore that binds us as communities, to our own personal experiences.
+Everything from the recipes that have inspired empires, to the legends and tales that continue to break hearts eons later.

 It all began in 2011 when, in a wild moment of blinding spontaneity, I quit my job, sold my car, and bought a one-way ticket to Africa.
 And I’ve been on the move ever since sharing stories and experiences from the road less traveled to the places known but misrepresented.